Faltenreich/SkeletonLayout/README.md

         // or create a new SkeletonLayout from a given View skeleton = view.createSkeleton()

-        // or apply a new SkeletonLayout to a RecyclerView skeleton = recyclerView.applySkeleton(R.layout.list_item)
+        // or apply a new SkeletonLayout to a RecyclerView (showing 5 items) skeleton = recyclerView.applySkeleton(R.layout.list_item, 5)

         skeleton.showSkeleton()
     }